ProvableHQ/welcome/documentation/developer/language/09_circuits.md

     }

     // Mutates the self circuit variable a = 1u32.
-    function mutate(mut self) {
+    function mutate(&self) {
-        self.a = 1u32; // Errors if "mut self" keyword is not present.
+        self.a = 1u32; // Errors if "&self" keyword is not present.
     }
 }